thebkv/bkv/Acts_11.md

 | **Great Dearth / Famine** | **Spiritual Scarcity / Drought of the Word** | *Biblical Allegory:* Famine/Drought consistently symbolizes a lack of the Divine Word or Spiritual Sustenance (Amos 8:11). |
 | **Send Relief** | **Proactive Sharing of Inner Resources** | *Mandate of Action:* The necessary discipline of spiritual preparation and inner generosity to sustain vulnerable inner principles during times of lack. |

+---

+## Note on Princplrs of the Apostles

+The phrase "Principles of the Apostles" for the singular term "apostles" (Acts 11:1) is derived from two BKV considerations:

+1. The Collective Function and Authority

+Apostle (απoστoλoς) means "one sent forth" or "emissary."

+In the BKV, the Apostles collectively represent the Foundational Principles, Teachings, and Authority that were established and sent forth directly by the Christ Principle.

+When the text refers to the entire collective group acting as a single entity—as the arbiters of truth in Jerusalem (Judaea)—the BKV translates this to the Principle of their function.
+They are the Principle of Foundational Teachings.

+2. The Necessity of Internalization

+The BKV method prevents the reader from externalizing the narrative.

+By saying the "Principles of the Apostles" in "Judaea" (the established spiritual part of the consciousness) heard the news, the BKV forces the reader to internalize the conflict:

+The Principle of Foundational Teaching (the Apostles) in the Established Spiritual Center (Judaea) of your own soul must contend with the revolutionary actions of the Principle of the Rock (Peter).

+"Principles of the Apostles" is the BKV's way of translating a collective noun for spiritual authorities into the active, functional faculty residing within the consciousness of the reader.